Thursday 3 October 2019

 To hold to such positions would be ridiculous, and I would not insult your intellect by attributing such positions to you.
 However, it is precisely this position to which you cling so tenaciously when it comes to our transgender brothers and sisters.

 [edited for clarity: I am not positing that being trans is a birth defect.
-I am trying to show, by analogy, that there ought to be no compelling theological reason in the LDS faith for asserting that gender identity must correspond with perceived biological sex).
+I am trying to show, by analogy, that there ought to be no compelling theological reason that necessitates a 1-1 correspondence between biological traits and properties of the mind/soul].

 Because you are a substance dualist, in your mind there ought to be a certain equivalence between the congenitally blind and the transgender.